VictorCometti/ativa-front-end/README.md

-# Amplitec Website
+# Ativa Website

-Amplitec is a client project aimed at building a website to showcase the company's products and related services.
+Ativa is a client project aimed at building a website to showcase the company's products and related services.
 The platform enables users to explore, request, and interact with the company's offerings through a well-structured and user-friendly interface.

 ## Table of Contents